Founder looking to hire a Founding AE? Start here →

 “DR was instrumental in my development to become a more strategic seller — coaching me to think bigger, call my shot, and be a broken record.”

-As of June 2026, I'm actively working Founding AE roles with OTEs from $200K to $350K+ across NYC, San Francisco, Boston, and Remote.
+I'm actively working Founding AE roles with OTEs from $200K to $350K+ across NYC, San Francisco, Boston, and Remote.
 This isn't a job board and there's nothing to browse.
 The easiest way in: send me a connection request on LinkedIn and tell me what you're looking for.
-If I see a fit, I'll share a founder video walkthrough of the role and the motion, so you can decide whether it's exciting before we ever get on a call.
+If I see a fit, I'll walk you through the role and the motion — sometimes with a video from the founder — so you can decide whether it's exciting before we ever get on a call.
 I won't put a role in front of you that doesn't fit.

 Yes — especially.
 The reps who land the best Founding AE roles started the conversation six months before they needed to.
 By the time you’re three offers deep with severance running out, your options are whatever happens to be in front of you that week.
 Start the conversation early and you get to be selective when it matters.